prefixy/prefixy/docs/api.md

 ## 2. POST /completions

-As an app developer, I can use this endpoint to load new completions into my index.
-I can also use this endpoint to update existing completions in my index.
+This endpoint can be used to load new completions into your index.
+It can also be used to update existing completions in the index.

 ### 2.1.
 Expected Payload: